karoliam/Foodbase-web/README.md

 The application helps reduce food waste and also brings good spirit to the community.

-Principles:
+###Principles
-1.Mobile first
+1. Mobile first
-2.User privacy and security (Although security is not top notch currently) 3.Ease of use (intuitive UI)
+2. User privacy and security (Although security is not top notch currently)
+3. Ease of use (intuitive UI)

-Different roles in the application:
+###Different roles in the application
 -Anonymous users can:
     -Browse the feed
     -Open posts